Last Updated on August 28, 2021 by Vasco Lourenço

 Since you’re producing content without forcing your audience to pay to access it, if it’s of good quality, your audience may feel disposed to support your channel regularly.

-These platforms allow your most loyal fans to make donations for as low as $1/mo so they can have access to exclusive content made by their favorite content creators.
+These platforms allow your most loyal fans to make donations for as low as $1/mo so they can have access to exclusive content and exclusive rewards made by their favorite content creators.
 They can even earn rewards they wouldn’t be able to get through YouTube.

 On Patreon, The Conscious Kid has pledges from as little as $1 to $100.
 In their highest tier plan, they offer the possibility to speak to them over the phone.